-information about the downwardAPI data to project
+Projection that may be projected along with other supported volume types

+Name

+Type

+Description

+Required

+$\operatorname{configMap}$

+object

-information about the secret data to project
+configMap information about the configMap data to project

 false

+downwardAPI

+object

+downwardAPI information about the downwardAPI data to project

+false

+secret

+object

+secret information about the secret data to project

+false

 ${\tt serviceAccountToken}$

 object

-information about the serviceAccountToken data to project
+serviceAccountToken is information about the serviceAccountToken data to project

 false

 PostgresCluster.spec.proxy.pgBouncer.config.files[index].configMap Parent

-information about the configMap data to project
+configMap information about the configMap data to project

 Name

 Type

 Description

 Required

 items

-[]object

-If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+items if unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
-Paths must be relative and may not contain the '' path or start with ''.
+Paths must be relative and may not contain the '' path or start with ''

 false

 name

 string

 $Name\ of\ the\ referent.\ More\ info:\ https://kubernetes.io/docs/concepts/overview/working-with-objects/names/\#names$

 false

 optional

 boolean

-Specify whether the ConfigMap or its keys must be defined
+optional specify whether the ConfigMap or its keys must be defined

 false

 $PostgresCluster.spec.proxy.pgBouncer.config.files[index].configMap.items[index] \\ \hspace{0.2cm} Parent$

 Maps a string key to a path within a volume.

-Name

 Type

 Description

 Required

 key

 string

-The key to project.
+key is the key to project.

 true

 path

 string

-The relative path of the file to map the key to.
+path is the relative path of the file to map the key to.
 May not be an absolute path.
-May not contain the path element ''.
-May not start with the string ''.
+May not contain the path element \therefore May not start with the string \therefore

 true

 mode

 integer

-Ontional, made hits used to get normissions on this file.
-Must be an estal value between 0,000 and 0,777 or a desired value between 0 and

-Optional: mode bits used to set permissions on this file.
+mode is Optional: mode bits used to set permissions on this file.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

 false

-PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI Parent
+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI \\ Parent$

-information about the downwardAPI data to project
+downwardAPI information about the downwardAPI data to project

 Name

 Type

 Description

 Required

 items

-[]object

 Items is a list of DownwardAPIVolume file

 false

-$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index] \\ Parent$
+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index] \\ \hspace{0.2cm} Parent$

 DownwardAPIVolumeFile represents information to create the file containing the pod field

 Name

 Type

 Description

 Required

 path

 string

 Required: Path is the relative path name of the file to be created.
-Must not be absolute or contain the '.' path.
+Must not be absolute or contain the '' path.
 Must be utf-8 encoded.
 The first item of the relative path must not start with ''

 true

-fieldRef
+m fieldRef

 object

 Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.

 false

 mode

-integer

 Optional: mode bits used to set permissions on this file, must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

-false

-${\it resource} FieldRef$

-object

-Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

-false

-$Postgres Cluster. spec. proxy. pg Bouncer. config. files [index]. downward API. items [index]. field Ref \\ Parent \\$

-Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.

-Name

-Type